The best POS systems for restaurants in 2025

 Startups.co.uk is reader supported – we may earn a commission from our recommendations, at no extra cost to you and without impacting our editorial impartiality.

 Choosing the best POS system for your restaurant can be critical to success.
-Whether you’re overhauling your existing operation or just starting up, you need to make sure your POS system ticks all the right boxes – it has a user-friendly interface, and essential features like inventory, menu, and floor plan management.
+Whether you’re overhauling your existing operation or just starting up, you need to make sure your POS system ticks all the right boxes – it should have a user-friendly interface, plus essential features like inventory, menu, and floor plan management.
 It also needs to be cost effective.

-Our analysis revealed Clover as the top choice for restaurants due its exceptional range of hardware and user friendly software.
-However, it will depend on what type of restaurant you run – a pop-up might need the portability of a tablet-based POS, while a large chain of high-end restaurants will need more sophisticated stock management systems.
+We recently conducted a new set of research, which revealed that Square is now the best POS system for restaurants, due to recent improvements to its overall design and usability.
+However, what’s best for you will depend on what type of restaurant you run – a pop-up might need the portability of a tablet-based POS, while a chain of high-end restaurants will need more sophisticated stock management systems.

 Best Restaurant POS Systems at a glance

-3. Lightspeed Restaurant: best for inspiring repeat business and loyal customers
+5. Lightspeed Restaurant: inspires repeat business and loyal customers

 Each restaurant POS system has different strengths, so read on or 🔍compare quotes to find out which may be the best choice for yours.